What is Bitcoin Mining and How Does it Work?

 When Bitcoin first started out, there weren’t a lot of miners out there.
 In fact, Satoshi, the inventor of Bitcoin, and his friend Hal Finney were a couple of the only people mining Bitcoin back at the time with their own personal computers.

-Using your CPU (central processing unit—your computer’s brain and an integrated component in any computer) was enough for mining Bitcoin back in 2009, since mining difficulty was low.
+Using your CPU (central processing unit—your computer’s brain) was enough for mining Bitcoin back in 2009, since mining difficulty was very low.
 As Bitcoin started to catch on, people looked for more powerful mining solutions.

 Today, ASIC miners are the current mining standard.
 Some early ASIC miners even appeared in the form of a USB, but they became obsolete rather quickly.
 Even though they started out in 2013, the technology quickly evolved, and new, more powerful miners were coming out every six months.